SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/Templates/Elven_Hacker.md

 # Elven Hacker

+While the True Elves sing the physical world into existence, your ancestors lost that ability when they descended into this world.
+You though, with research, practice, and a little luck, have found a way to mimic the lost ability - but for the digital domain.

+While you’re referred to as a “Hacker,” you don’t really know technology any better than the average nobody.
+You don’t really need to, as you can simply ask devices to work for you.
+What’s RAM?
+A male sheep.
+And cookies are the things you eat.
+Why’s everyone always yelling about them?

 Requirement: Elven template A

 1. Digital Song, Perceive the Realm Digital, +2 Songs
 2. Network Step, +2 Songs